 Commercial paints were usually far more complex chemically than traditonal paints.
 More ingredients were been added to the simple three-part mix of pigment, oil, and turpentine.
 Fillers or extenders such as clay and chalk were included to make oil paints flow better and hide more completely.
 Drying agents such as cobalt compounds helped paint dry faster.
 The drying rate of linseed oil paints was relatively rapid at first, drying to the touch within one or two days.
 But it continues to dry over decades to a point of eventual brittleness.
 Chemical agents that help the paint stay flexible longer were introduced.

 The first truly national paint company was probably the Benjamin Moore company, founded in 1883, which in 1892 introduced Moresco, one of the earliest national commercial successes.
 Muresco was a dry paint mix to which water was added to make a spreadable coating.
 Sherwin-Williams countered with the first screw-top, resealable paint can and in 1880, with a prepared paint in which te pigments stayed suspended in the binder for an extended period of time, reducing the need for stirring.
-Thus began the rivalry between the two companies that has lasted into the 21st century.
+Thus began the rivalry between the two companies that has lasted well over a century.

 Most paints continued to use some variation of the linseed oil-turpentine (or later, mineral spirits) base right through the Victorian era. by today's standards it was not very good paint.
 It was not fade resistant or "colorfast".
 The sun often bleached walls in part of a room so they were a distinctly different color from un-bleached walls, and readily identifiable when hanging pictures were removed to show the "shadow" of unbleached paint.
 Nor, for the most part, were they particularly water resistant, hence the usual practice of a tile wainscot on the bottom half of bathroom wallS.